-Course Note: Selected as one of the electives in the Master of Science in Engineering or Master of Science program or a required course in for the post-master's certificate Instructor: Crownover
+Course Note: Selected as one of the electives in the Master of Science in Engineering or Master of Science program or a required course for the post-master's certificate.
+Instructor: Crownover

-645.753 Enterprise Systems Engineering 💢
+645.753 Enterprise Systems Engineering 🏛 🛄

 Enterprise systems engineering is a multidisciplinary approach combining systems engineering and strategic management to address methods and approaches for aligning system architectures with enterprise business rules and the underlying IT architecture; development and implementation consistent with enterprise strategic objectives; and the total enterprise system and capabilities, with diverse complex subsystems.
 This course uses the systems engineering life cycle as a framework for linking outcome-based engineering analysis and decision making with enterprise strategic objectives, addressing methods and tools for managing complexity, determining measures of effectiveness, and assessing return on investment from an engineering perspective.
 The complex nature of enterprises will be discussed, including the multiplicity of technical and business components involved in delivering enterprise capability, as well as methods for modeling and analysis of their interdependence.
-Business and technical interdependencies between infrastructure, computing, applications, services, and end-user environments will be discussed.
+Business and technical interdependencies among infrastructure, computing, applications, services, and end-user environments will be discussed.
 Particular attention will be paid to outcome-based management, understanding total cost of ownership for delivered capabilities, and end-to-end systems engineering.

-Course Note: Selected as one of the electives in the Master of Science in Engineering or Master of Science program or a required course in for the post-master's certificate.
+Course Note: Selected as one of the electives in the Master of Science in Engineering or Master of Science program or a required course for the post-master's certificate.

 Instructors: Dahmann, Montoya, Ziarko

-645.754 Social and Organizational Factors in Human Systems Engineering m
+645.754 Social and Organizational Factors in Human Systems Engineering 🏛 🛄

 The objective of this course is to provide students with the knowledge of organizational structure, social interaction, and group behavior needed to reflect the full context of use in the practice of systems engineering.
 It examines the characteristics of organizations and of social contexts that influence system requirements and design and describes systems engineering processes for discovering, representing, and analyzing such information in practice.
 It covers the application of these factors throughout the system life cycle.
-Additional topics include systems in high-reliability organizations, system support for group situational awareness and distributed decision making in command and control systems, and systems engineering for context-aware and social media systems.
+Topics covered include groupware, social networks, organizational change, organizational culture, high-reliability organizations, leadership, and engineering ethics.